North Korean abductions of Japanese citizens: Situation since 2004

 In October 2011, South Korean intelligence agencies reported they believed dozens of South Korean and Japanese abduction victims were moved to Wonhwa-ri in South Pyongan Province; this group may have included Megumi Yokota, Yaeko Taguchi, and Tadaaki Hara.

-Following Kim Jong-il's death in December 2011, former abductee Kaoru Hasuike expressed a wish for the Japanese government to "carefully analyze the state of affairs in North Korea and do its best to secure the safety of abductees still left there".
+Following Kim Jong Il's death in December 2011, former abductee Kaoru Hasuike expressed a wish for the Japanese government to "carefully analyze the state of affairs in North Korea and do its best to secure the safety of abductees still left there".
 The abduction issue has become very central to Japan's North Korea policy and Japan's participation in the Six-Party Talks.
 Most importantly, "Tokyo has kept conditioning its provision of economic incentives, widely deemed to be crucial to a comprehensive and lasting solution of the nuclear conundrum, on the establishment of diplomatic relations with North Korea—a development which in turn hinges on a resolution of the abduction issue."

 On August 29, 2013, families of victims including the Yokotas testified at a UN team hearing.
 In May 2014, after talks with Japan, North Korea agreed to probe the abductees issue.
 On 4 July 2014, Japan eased several of its sanctions on North Korea after talks between the two countries.
 Pyongyang agreed to reopen investigations about the abduction cases.
 In October 2014, a Japanese delegation visited North Korea.

 In March 2015, after talks with North Korea failed to produce results, Japan extended its sanctions for another 24 months.
 These include barring North Korean ships from entering Japanese ports and limits on trade with the country.
 These sanctions have expired in March 2017.

 In February 2019, it was announced by Japanese government sources that Minoru Tanaka, a restaurant worker believed to have been kidnapped in or around 1978, has been living in Pyongyang with his wife and children since then.
 North Korean authorities had previously denied any involvement with Tanaka's disappearance, and no immediate reaction was available.

-Mainichi Shimbun reported in 2019 on May 20 that a man from Chiba that was listed as likely abducted by North Korea was found in Japan and no connections were to North Korea involving his disappearance in 1992.
-The number of suspected kidnapping of Japanese by North Korea dropped to 882 people.
+Mainichi Shimbun reported in 2019 on May 20 that a man from Chiba that was listed as likely abducted by North Korea was found in Japan and no connections were made to North Korea involving his 1992 disappearance.
+The number of suspected Japanese citizens kidnapped by North Korea dropped to 882.